ASUS E200HA Portable Lightweight 11.6-inch Intel Quad-Core Laptop, 4GB RAM, 32GB Storage, Windows 10 with 1 Year Microsoft Office 365 Subscription

 • 1xUSB 2.0 / 1xUSB 3.0 / MicoSD slot up to 64gb / headphone jack / mini HMDI (bit of a bummer)

 FINAL VERDICT: Have a kid?
 Buy it for your kid.
 Travel a lot?
 Buy this computer right now.
 Breathe oxygen?
 Buy this computer.
 Asus has struck gold with this computer (pun intended).
-The U200HA-US02 is the perfect balance of smooth performance, battery life, portability, and comfort.
+The U200HA-US02 is the perfect balance of smooth performance, battery life, portability, comfort, and price.
 Excellent for any non-gamer.
 Easily the best utilitarian tool you could possibly buy for $199.
-Final score: 9/10.
+Final score: 8.9/10.
 Instant buy, full recommendation.

 On the fence about buying this?
 Please Read